 UKRO is a Los Angeles-based nonprofit charity founded in 2002 by entertainment lawyer Kenneth Kleinberg with the help of Dr. Vito M. Campese, Professor and Chief of the Division of Nephrology and Hypertension at the Keck School of Medicine of USC.
-Our mission is fundraising to support medical research and education related to the causes, treatment, and eradication of all forms of kidney disease.
+Our mission is fundraising to support kidney research and education related to the causes, treatment, and eradication of all forms of kidney disease.

 Since 2002, UKRO has raised significant dollars to fund educational symposia, fellowships, and cutting-edge research at the earliest stage of development.
 Our special project grants have been awarded to nationally recognized experts from interdisciplinary labs at the Keck School of Medicine of USC, City of Hope, and UCLA.